openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 </code>

 The first red part is the TSP prefix.
-The purple part is the sender VID, the blue part the receiver VID, the yellow is the ciphertext and the cyan part is the signature.
+The purple part is the sender VID, the blue part the receiver VID, the yellow is the ciphertext, and the cyan part is the signature.

 The bold characters note the CESR selector of the part.